 Your account will revert to probate court if your beneficiary predeceased you

-If your beneficiary passes away before you, your funds will be distributed to your estate through probate proceedings.
+If your beneficiary passes away before you, no beneficiary on bank account, your funds will be distributed to your estate through probate proceedings.
 That’s why it is advisable to name more than one beneficiary for your POD account.
 Your account will only go through probate in the event that all of your named beneficiaries died before you.

 Your beneficiaries cannot access your account if you become incapacitated